By simply understanding these 9 big mistakes new car buyers make, you will avoid making them yourself.

 Finding the value for your trade-in car is easy.
-Automotive guides have a range of values that explain what you can realistically get for the car depending on the car’s condition and to whom you sell it.
+Automotive guides have a range of values that explain what you can realistically get for the car depending on the car’s condition, cosmetics added such as racing stripe decals, and to whom you sell it.
 Most people prefer to trade in their old vehicle at the dealership and will almost always offer a price that is less than what the car is worth – this is because you’re paying the dealership to handle the hassle of selling your car for you.
 By doing prior research, this prevents you from giving up the vehicle for an underpriced value.

 There are three industry standards used to determine the value of used cars: the automotive guides Kelley Blue Book, Edmunds, and NADA Guides.
 The majority of all dealers and lenders will use these standards to determine vehicle prices and worth.
 If the price listed in one of the guides is below the car’s sticker price, then the car is overpriced.

 Bring the proof to the dealer/seller.
 The car should always be priced around what the guide states is the fair market price based on location and condition.
 If the dealer/seller doesn’t agree to offer you a price near that figure, find another!

 6. Not understanding if the car is greater than the loan.